ci-lhh/blogger-data-test/README.md

 ### Google Blogger Backup (Export) / Restore (Import) Post and Page Entries Missing Search Description and Comment Permission Setting

-When backing-up (exporting) the data from Google Blogger to create the XML file, the resulting XML file does not contain data for search description and comment permission settings in the post and page entries.
+When backing-up (exporting) data from Google Blogger to create XML file, resulting XML file does not contain data for search description and comment permission settings in post and page entries.
 Therefore, these missing data cannot be imported.
 See [related Blogger Help Community post](https://support.google.com/blogger/thread/182076325) for more information.
 See [Installation of Manual Workaround for Known Issues](#manual-workaround-for-known-issues).

 .